ginny-ulichney/ginny-ulichney.github.io/_pages/about.md

 I am a Research Analyst at the Wharton AI and Analytics Initiative within The Wharton School at the University of Pennsylvania.
 I am passionate about leveraging data to uncover meaningful insights.

-I hold a Ph.D. in Psychology with a concentration in Quantitative Methods from Temple University in Philadelphia, PA completed in the Social and Affective Neuroscience Laboratory and a B.S. with majors in Psychology, Spanish, and International Relations from Tufts University.
+I hold a Ph.D. in Psychology with a concentration in Quantitative Methods from Temple University completed in the Social and Affective Neuroscience Laboratory and a B.S. with majors in Psychology, Spanish, and International Relations from Tufts University.